 Step 3: Ripen the ice cream

-Transfer the ice cream to a freezer-safe container.
+Transfer the frozen custard to a freezer-safe container.
 If you want, you can add in more of the marshmallow fluff, streaking it through with a small offset spatula.
 When you're satisfied with the amount and distribution of the fluff, smooth the top (photo 10).

 Freeze the ice cream for 2 to 4 hours to allow it to firm up, a process called ripening (photo 11).